 We don’t really want to use the word dazzling here, but when you mix together this bowl of noodles with a soft-poached egg, hunks of shiitake and criminis, soy sauce, scallions, sesame oil, and fried shallots, the result is meaty, savory, and immensely comforting.
 It’s dazzling.

-Enter our favorite fried rice in Seattle.
+Enter the best fried rice in Seattle.
 It’s fluffy, with a rich flavor only achievable with the combination of kecap manis (Indonesian soy sauce), a runny fried egg, and crispy shallots.
 There’s some tofu, sprouts, and greens in there too, which provide a nice fresh crunch.

 Some people feel lucky to be alive when they look out at a mountaintop or watch their kids graduate college and get married.
 But we feel lucky to be alive when we’re pouring spot-on creamy curry all over this tapioca flour-battered chicken.
 It’s outstanding (and 100% gluten-free).